Social Media in the Workplace: Employer Rights and Obligations

 Implementing a Workplace Social Media Policy

-We recommend that employers consult legal counsel before implementing a workplace social media policy.
+We recommend that employers consult legal counsel before implementing a social media policy.
 This is particularly important if you used template documents to draft the policy or if you intend to rely on the social media policy to discipline or terminate an employee.

 If you need assistance implementing a social media policy in your workplace, reach out.
 We’re here to help!